betacraftuk/betacraft-launcher/README.md

-# Betacraft Launcher
+# BetaCraft Launcher

-The launcher aims to provide easy access to old Minecraft versions.
+The launcher aims to provide easy access to old Minecraft versions and improve the overall game experience.

 ## FEATURES:
-- Versions from Pre-Classic to Beta available (from Omniarchive)
+- Supports versions from Pre-Classic to Beta
-- UI language can be changed
+- The GUI can support a few languages (currently English and Polish)
-- Auto-update, so you don't have to re-download the launcher whenever a new version comes out
+- The launcher can auto-update, so you don't have to re-download it whenever a new version comes out